josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/⚖️_aequanimitas_and_the_stiff_upper_lip.md

 * exhaustion,
 * or severe psychological distress.

 The culture rewards the containment.
 Not necessarily the integration.

 ---

 ## ⚡️ High Performance and Unhealthy Coping

-This helps explain recurring overlaps between British elite institutional culture and:
+This may help explain recurring overlaps sometimes observed between British elite institutional culture and:

 * overwork,
 * alcohol dependency,